Raw Feeding FAQ Guide

 From Darren’s standard freezer, we’ve discovered that a standard upright fridge-freezer with drawers (a freezer capacity of approximately 80 litres with 4 compartments), that each drawer will comfortably contain 5 packs of 1kg portions of raw dog food.

-This means for the 12kg offer of raw dog food; this will work out as around 12 and a half drawers of raw dog food packs.
+This means for the 12kg offer of raw dog food; this will work out as around two and a half drawers of raw dog food packs.

 Do I need to add supplements to the raw food for my dog?

-However, having a variety is perfect for dogs, especially puppies so you can add a raw egg, some sprats or cooked vegetables or even any freshly made leftovers for them to enjoy with their complete raw dog food.
+Our view is a variety is perfect for dogs, especially puppies so you can add a raw egg, some sprats or cooked vegetables or even any freshly made leftovers for them to enjoy with their raw dog food.